kristinemlarson/gnssrefl/docs/rinex2snr.md

 <code>rinex2snr p041 2020 132</code>

 If the RINEX file for <code>p041</code> is in your local directory, it will translate it.
 If not, it will check three archives (unavco, sopac, and sonel) to find it.
-This uses the hybrid translator.

 **Examples for different translators:**